-- 2 Press ESC to return to the Main Menu Ident or read off the type, firmware version and serial number of the probe using ▶ or ▲ and then press ▶ or ▲ to return to the Main Menu Ident. - 3 Continue to Main Menu Adjustment using ▶ or ▲ or return to Measuring Mode by pressing ESC.
+- 2 Press ESC to return to the Main Menu Ident or read off the type, firmware version and serial number of the probe using ▶ or ▲ and then press ▶ or ▲ to return to the Main Menu Ident. - 3 Continue to Main Menu Adjust using ► or ▲ or return to Measuring Mode by pressing ESC.

-1.4.6.8 Editing Adjust main menu
+1.4.6.9 Editing Adjust main menu

-A reference value can be entered for both relative humidity (% RH) and temperature (°C/°F) for the 1-point adjustment.
-Please refer to the description in Chapter 1.3.3.2, 1-point adjustment (offset).
+A reference value can be entered for both relative humidity (RH) and temperature ( $^{\circ}C/^{\circ}F$ ) for the 1-point adjustment.
+Please refer to the description in chapter 1.3.3.2.

 In addition, the analog outputs can be adjusted.
-See Chapter 1.3.3.4, Analog output adjustment how to do this.
+See chapter 1.3.3.4 for instructions on how to do this.